Trading vs investing: what’s the difference?

 - Capital appreciation – which is the difference between the price you bought the asset at and the price you sell it for.
 This is known as return on investment, or return on investment (ROI)

-The return on your investment will only be received once you have closed your position by selling the asset in question.
-Once you have sold your shares, you’ll be able to reinvest immediately or withdraw the cash to your bank account once the shares have ‘settled’.
-This process usually takes two days.
+The return on the investment will only be received once the investor has closed the position by selling the asset in question.
+Once the shares are sold, the investor would be able to reinvest immediately or withdraw the cash to his bank account once the shares have ‘settled’.

 Cost of investing